 Now let’s take a closer look at each one and talk about how to decide which curtains are right for you.

 One of the first things to figure out is the style of curtains you want.
-In short, there are five main styles that you’ll come across, and those being: tab top, ripple fold, pleated, grommet, pole pocket.
+In short, there are five main styles that you’ll come across, and those are tab top, ripple fold, pleated, grommet, and pole pocket.
 I wrote an entire blog post about different curtain styles and the pros/cons of each.
 Once you figure out the style you want, that will start to narrow things down tremendously.

 If you’re on the market for some curtains, it’s probably for one of two reasons- you either want privacy or want to filter the light- maybe even both.
 Either way, the curtain’s opacity is important to consider.
 Opacity will determine how much light will enter your space through the curtains while they are closed.
 Curtains come in various opacity levels- and some websites/brands will tell you the percentage.
-0% being transparent and 100% is opaque.
+0% being transparent and 100% being opaque.

 Another thing to consider is whether or not you need the curtains for insulation purposes.
 For instance, if you have single-pane windows and living in a cold climate, consider thermal curtains.
 Since thermal curtains are typically 100% opaque, consider doubling up your curtains.
 Use a sheer curtain for the inner layer, closest to your window, and then layer a heavier curtain on top of that.
 And although doing double layers can cost a little more, it will give you the most flexibility…plus, it looks great!